 A website redesign is a detailed process that consists of reviewing your current website to determine pain points and set goals for what your new site will look and function like.
 This includes updating content, creating user-friendly layouts, improving navigation, and refreshing the overall design such as how brand elements are incorporated into the website.
 Our team of developers work on the back-end of the site to ensure it has all the desired functionality and our designers create a front-end that is visually appealing and resonates with users.

 Why is it important to plan a website redesign project well in advance?

 Having the ability to evaluate your website and know the signs that point towards a website redesign is key.
-Website redesign project costs vastly range from less than $10,000 to $100,000+ based on your needs and desired design and functionality (view our news posts on budgeting for a municipal website or a B2B website).
-We have options when it comes to a website redesign project's scope and related price but often these types of projects need to be planned into future budgets and approved by key stakeholders.
+Website redesign project costs vastly range from less than $10,000 to $100,000+ based on your needs and desired design and functionality (view our article on budgeting for a municipal website).
+We have options when it comes to a website redesign project's scope (e.g., custom or template web design) and related price but often these types of projects need to be planned into future budgets and approved by key stakeholders.
 Therefore, it is important to be aware of your website's current state so you can give yourself enough time to plan accordingly.

 Here are some of the common signs that indicate you are in need of a website redesign:

 Your website design is not attractive and outdated – you may see high abandonment rates from your visitors, or very slow loading times.